 He became introduced to television early when he was featured on Joan Rivers’s show, “How’d You Get So Rich”.
 In 2011, he helped to develop a show for National Geographic called “Turnaround King.”
 In it, he visited failing businesses and would then give advice and action steps to get their business profitable.
 He and his wife currently produce a web series called “The G & E Show”.

 Grant can be seen as a regular on-air news personality on business news outlets such as Fox News, CNBC, Fox Business, and MSNBC.
 He is also a regular contributor for Entrepreneur.com, BusinessInsider, CNBC, AmexForum, and GCTV.com.
 Forbes named him #1 of the 25 Marketing Influencers to Watch in 2017.

 Taking the Stage at CapCon...
 Before It Was CapCon

 Cardone spoke at one of Capitalism.com's past events, Freedom Fastlane Live.
 His keynote covered what it looks like to 10X everything in life and business, acquiring hundreds of millions of dollars in property, and playing in the business big leagues.
 The entire keynote is embedded here!

-A yearly conference that reflects the principles of the book.
+He hosts a yearly three-day conference for business owners and entrepreneurs that reflects the principles of the book.
 The conference claims to change mindsets and behaviors that give people the confidence to up-level their lives.
-This conference covers topics such as sales, marketing, creating a dream life, branding and more. causing sales and marketing gurus to up their game ten times more than what they currently give to their profession.
+This conference covers topics such as sales, marketing, creating a dream life, branding, and more.
+It challenges sales and marketing gurus to up their game ten times more than what they currently give to their profession.

 “Approach every situation with an “in-it-to-win-it-whatever-it-takes” mind-set.
 Sound too aggressive?
 Sorry, but that is the outlook required to win nowadays.” – Grant Cardone